danielbarrosdeoliveira/studio-blessed/README.md

 Please respect our decision and follow the guidelines.
 If you would like to discuss any features or suggestions, feel free to open an issue.

 ### 📄 License
-This project is licensed under the MIT License - see the [LICENSE](https://opensource.org/license/mit) file for details.
+This project is licensed under a custom license.
+You may use, modify, and distribute the software **only in modified form**.
+Redistribution of the original version is not permitted.
+Please refer to the [LICENSE](./LICENSE) file for full terms and conditions.